flycheck/flycheck/doc/manual/extending.rst

 .. function:: flycheck-add-next-checker checker next-checker &optional append

-   Add a `next-checker` to run after `checker`.
+   Add a :var:`next-checker` to run after :var:`checker`.

-   `checker` is a syntax checker symbol.  `next-checker` is either a syntax checker symbol or a cons cell in the format of a single entry to the :flyc:checkprop:`:next-checkers` property.
+   :var:`checker` is a syntax checker symbol.  :var:`next-checker` is either a syntax checker symbol or a cons cell in the format of a single entry to the :flyc:checkprop:`:next-checkers` property.

-   `next-checker` is prepended before other checkers to run after `checker`, unless `append` is non-nil.
+   :var:`next-checker` is prepended before other checkers to run after :var:`checker`, unless :var:`append` is non-nil.

 Examples
 ========